-There are a range of other organisations that provide support services and useful information.
-Use Payment and Service Finder to find help in your local area.
+You can use our Payment and Service Finder to find help in your local area.

 National Relay Service is a free telephone service if you’re deaf, hearing or speech impaired.
 It can help you make a call through a third person.

 Employment Assistance Fund helps employers of people with disability and mental health conditions.
-The fund provides financial assistance to buy a range of work related modifications and services.
-This can help if you:
+It pays for workplace modifications or services for these employees.